exyte/Chat/README.md

 When implementing your own `MessageMenuActionClosure`, write a switch statement passing through all the cases of your `MessageMenuAction`, inside each case write your own action handler, or call the default one.
 NOTE: not all default actions work out of the box - e.g. for `.edit` you'll still need to provide a closure to save the edited text on your BE.
 Please see CommentsExampleView in ChatExample project for MessageMenuActionClosure usage example.

+## Small view builders:
+These use `AnyView`, so please try to keep them easy enough
+- `mainHeaderBuilder` - a header for the whole chat, which will scroll together with all the messages and headers
+- `headerBuilder` - date section header builder
+- `betweenListAndInputViewBuilder` - content to display in between the chat list view and the input view

+## Modifiers
+`isListAboveInputView` - messages table above the input field view or not
+`showNetworkConnectionProblem` - display network error on/off
+`contentInsets` - set additional content insets for the messages list
+`showDateHeaders` - show section headers with dates between days, default is `true`
+`isScrollEnabled` - forbid scrolling for messages' `UITableView`
+`keyboardDismissMode` - set keyboard dismiss mode for the chat list (.interactive, .onDrag, or .none), default is .none
+`showMessageMenuOnLongPress` - turn menu on long tap on/off
+`messageMenuAnimationDuration` - control how fast/snappy the message menu animations feel
+`enableLoadMore(pageSize: Int, handler: @escaping ChatPaginationClosure)` - when user scrolls up to `pageSize`-th message, call the handler function, so user can load more messages
+`localization` - can be localized in the Localizable.strings files

+### Reactions
+`messageReactionDelegate` - provide a custom reaction delegate for handling and configuring message reactions
+`onMessageReaction` - configure reactions using closures (didReactTo, canReactTo, available reactions, emoji search, overview, etc.)

 ## Custom swipe actions

 ```swift